CityofToronto/bdit_data-sources/inrix/README.md

 ## Table Partitioning

-Since the dataset is so massive, it's better not to have it all in one massive table.

->Partitioning refers to splitting what is logically one large table into smaller physical pieces.
-Partitioning can provide several benefits

-See [the documentation](https://www.postgresql.org/docs/current/static/ddl-partitioning.htm) for more details on the benefits.

 Data are stored in partitioned monthly tables that inherit from  one master table which is empty.
 Partitioning is enabled by having a check constraint on the timestamp of each monthly table, so the query planner knows where to look for data:
 ```sql
 CHECK (tx >= DATE '2014-01-01' AND tx < DATE '2014-01-01' + INTERVAL '1 month')